canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/index.rst

 Ubuntu Packaging Guide
 ==================================================

 Welcome to the Ubuntu Packaging and Development Guide!
-We are currently developing codename Bionic Beaver, which is to be released in April 2018 as Ubuntu 18.04 LTS.

 This is the official place for learning all about Ubuntu Development and packaging.
 After reading this guide you will have: